 I was tight-lipped about what I was trying to do with my novel earlier besides cracking LOL INCEST jokes, but now that I’m finished, allow me to hype it up for you:

-In the first chapter of the light novel (which you can read here) I introduced the tsundere little sister Miharu, her unnamed bland-kun brother and his perverted friend Naoki.
-I knew the little sister’s relationship with her brother would come off as completely trite and cliched, if somewhat amusing.
-But the real story revolves around Miharu and Naoki, who develop a very “sibling-like” relationship.
-The conflict evolves from Miharu being unable to decide who is more of a brother to her – the one whom she is incestuously in love with or the one that fits her image of an ideal brother.
+In the first chapter of the light novel (which you can read here) I introduced the tsundere little sister Miharu, her unnamed brother, and his perverted friend Naoki.
+The real story revolves around Miharu and Naoki, who develop a very “sibling-like” relationship.
+The conflict evolves from Miharu being unable to decide who is more of a brother to her—the one whom she is incestuously in love with or the one that fits her image of an ideal brother.

 WHO IS ONIICHAN?